RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 You may have notice that TDEP offers the possibility to select Density of q-point mesh for Brillouin zone integration and the dimension of the grid for the threephonon integration through the flag **--qpoint_grid3ph value#1 value#2 value#3**, **-qg3ph value#1 value#2 value#3**.
 For more details, have a look at the manual: [Monte Carlo integration for the scattering rates](https://tdep-developers.github.io/tdep/program/thermal_conductivity/#monte-carlo-integration-for-the-scattering-rates)

 The idea is, we generate a full grid, on which the thermal conductivity will be integrated.
 A subset of this full grid can then be selected to perform the scattering integration.
-In order to improve the convergence, these point are not selected entirely at random but using a stratified approached in order to sample more uniformly the Brillouin zone.
+In order to improve the convergence, these points are not selected entirely at random but using a stratified approach to sample more uniformly the Brillouin zone.

 Converging the grids is an important step to ensure accurate results.
-Since the convergence of the Monte-Carlo grids are not related to the convergence of the full grid, their determination can be done independently.
-To reduce the computational cost of the convergence, an approach is to fix the full grid to a moderately large density, and converge the third order grid.
+Since the convergence of the Monte-Carlo grids is not related to the convergence of the full grid, their determination can be done independently.
+To reduce the computational cost of the convergence, an approach is to fix the full grid to a moderately large density, and converge the third-order grid.
 Once the Monte-Carlo grid densities are known, then the full grid density can be determined.

 What is a good value for qg3ph?